whitewolf31/SD/Tema 1/README.md

 The program is a minimal text editor which works in the following way.
 It will take line inputs from a file and put them inside a list.
 Not unlike vim, you can go into terminal mode via the `::i` command.
 There you have a multitude of possible commands:

-gl line - Move cursor to line
+gl line - Move cursor to line <br />
-gc char (line) - Move cursor to certain position of the line b - delete letter before cursor d (num) - delete num of characters after the cursor.
-If num misses it is 1 dl line - delete certain line dw word - delete first appearance of word after cursor da word - delete every occurence of the word from the whole text re word1 word2 - replace first occurence of word1 with word2 after the cursor ra word1 word2 - replace all occurences of word1 with word2 of the whole text s - save text to output file q - quit without saving u - undo last command (Except save) r - redo last command
+gc char (line) - Move cursor to certain position of the line <br />
+b - delete letter before cursor <br />
+d (num) - delete num of characters after the cursor.
+If num misses it is 1 <br />
+dl line - delete certain line <br />
+dw word - delete first appearance of word after cursor <br />
+da word - delete every occurence of the word from the whole text <br />
+re word1 word2 - replace first occurence of word1 with word2 after the cursor <br />
+ra word1 word2 - replace all occurences of word1 with word2 of the whole text <br />
+s - save text to output file <br />
+q - quit without saving <br />
+u - undo last command (Except save) <br />
+r - redo last command <br />

 I used lists that stored every character as a separate field.
 I also used a cursor which held the current node and the first node.
 For the undo function I used the fact that lists are awesome.
 Basically, if you wanted to delete something from the list.
 I would just remove some of the connections, but not all of them, so that when I wanted to undo, I would only have to redo those connections.